davidjosefson/poliskarta/client-big-map/README.md

 # poliskarta: client-big-map
-An web client displaying current police events in Sweden on a big map.
+A web client displaying current police events in Sweden on a big map.
 Built using AngularJS and Google Maps.

 ## Start the client